hashicorp/terraform-provider-aws/website/docs/r/chime_voice_connector.html.markdown

 layout: "aws"
 page_title: "AWS: aws_chime_voice_connector"
 description: |-
   Enables you to connect your phone system to the telephone network at a substantial cost savings by using SIP trunking.
 ---

 # Resource: aws_chime_voice_connector

 Enables you to connect your phone system to the telephone network at a substantial cost savings by using SIP trunking.

+## Example Usage

 ```terraform
 resource "aws_chime_voice_connector" "test" {